Understanding quality and seeking to improve it is arguably the core purpose behind undertaking process improvements.

 Much like the results of repeated experiments create new knowledge useful for both the conditions of those experiments and the body of scientific knowledge as a whole, so too must your results be incorporated into new premises from which you can begin the cycle again fresh.

-The difference between PDSA and PDCA
+The important distinction between PDSA and PDCA

 We’ve already covered a little bit some of the elements which separate PDSA and PDCA.